neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 # Note: important to distinguish between item tfms and batch tfms
 # I made the mistake of confusing the two and got stuck on debugging for a few hours lol

-# Note: doesn't work on GPU as yet
 auds = DataBlock(blocks = (AudioBlock, CategoryBlock),
                  get_x = ColReader("file_name"),
                  batch_tfms = batch_tfms,